danmainah/leaderboard/README.md

 - Click on the `Code` green button
 - By the right end of the read-only input containing the repository link click the clipboard icon to copy the link
 - In your local PC, open your terminal in the folder you would like to clone the repository into
-- Clone the repository with the command: `git clone (copied link)`; like so: `git clone https://github.com/danmainah/to-do-list.git`
+- Clone the repository with the command: `git clone (copied link)`; like so: `https://github.com/danmainah/leaderboard`
-- After the clone, type in the command `cd to-do-list` to access the directory on the terminal
+- After the clone, type in the command `cd leaderboard` to access the directory on the terminal
 - In the terminal type `npm start` and it will load the app in your default browser.

 ## 👤 **Daniel maina**